-Prior to any hike, make sure to bring along the following items:
+Prior to going hiking and camping, make sure to bring along the following items:

 - Appropriate footwear – If you are going to be on flat terrain or a paved surface for the entirety of your hike, then running shoes are the way to go.
 However, if you are navigating difficult trails or rocky terrain, hiking boots are advised.
 Open-toed shoes should never be worn on a hike.
 Footwear that provides stability for uneven pathways and foot protection is a must.

 - Proper clothing – Understand that the temperature will likely fluctuate throughout your hike, especially if your elevation is changing.
 Should you find yourself in a heavily wooded area, the foliage shade may cause a drop in temperatures– especially in winter months.
 In contrast, wearing heavy clothing in open areas or during strenuous hikes can often lead to overexertion or overheating.
 Make sure to wear layers so you can adjust as needed, and opt for fabrics other than cotton.
 Also consider bringing sunglasses and a hat to protect your vision and against possible sunburn.

 - Water – Proper hydration is possibly the most important of all, as you should drink water before, during, and after your hike.
 Experts recommend drinking small amounts of water frequently as opposed to stopping every hour for a longer drink.
 It is advised to drink 4 to 6 ounces of water every 20 minutes to maintain hydration, but if you are hiking in extreme heat make sure to keep track of your water intake.
 You’ll also want to keep your drink cold for as long as possible, that’s where a thermos flask comes in handy.